amdeb/amdeb-doc/Dev/GitHub Workflow.md

 #### 1. Share one stable deployable master branch####

-There is only one master branch that is stable and ready to deploy.
+There is only one master branch in a shared repository that is stable and ready to deploy.
+Everyone should clone and sync with this shared repository.

 #### 2. Create an issue for each task ####

 All development activity starts with an issue creation.
 An issue is a task that could be a bug or a new feature that should not be too big.
 We may use labels to categorize a feature/issue.
 It can be assigned to a developer.
 There is a good article titled ["Mastering Issues"] (https://guides.github.com/features/issues/).